PepperDash/epi-crestron-iptable_editor/README.md

 | _Not Used_                | -   | _Not Used_           |

 ### **Selector Mode (Persistent Entry) Bridge Map** (With Communication - `control` object present)
 No bridge required.
-IP Table entry sent during plugin construction.
-IP table entry sent only once.
-No
+IP table entry sent only once post plugin construction.

 ## Configuration Examples